8 Best Vegan Cookbooks for Beginners

 The Green Roasting Tin

+This cookery book is split into vegetarian and vegan recipes, and then helpfully broken down again into timings – quick, medium and slow.
 The recipes include a mix of store cupboard ingredients and fresh vegetables and are largely nutritious and very well-balanced meals.
 That means you don’t have to spend too much time wondering if you’re getting enough protein!

+She includes recipes for things like a three bean chilli, crispy gnocchi with mushrooms, and an oven-roasted daal – who knew that was a thing?!
 In those (very few) recipes where protein levels might be a little low, you can always consider adding some cubed tofu or tempeh (coated in a little oil and salt) to the roasting tin for the last 10 minutes or so if that’s a concern.

 As for the vegetarian recipes – most can be ‘veganised’.
 See my FAQ below.

-image of Merchant Gourmet simple plant-based cookbook
+image of Merchant Gourmet simple plant-based cookbook on a brick floor

-The Simple Plant-Based Cookbook
+Merchant Gourmet Simple Plant-Based

 The recipes are well thought out, nutritious and balanced, and most are easy to prepare and tasty to eat!
 Importantly for us vegans (who can spend inordinate amounts of time cooking) it has a good number of recipes that are perfect for mid-week chow-downs when you don’t have a lot of time.
+Using a mix of store cupboard ingredients and fresh vegetables, these are pretty budget-friendly too.

 Rose Eliot's Complete Vegan cookbook with a green front cover and pink spine